Aam Khas Bagh

-Aam Khas Bagh is the remains of a highway-inn constructed for the use of royalty as well as common people.
-It was divided into two parts - the Aam for public use and the Khas for private use by the Royalty.
-This Royal inn was initially built by Akbar and planned by Mughal architect Hafiz Rakhna.
+Aam Khas Bagh is the remains of a highway-inn.
+It was divided into two parts - the Aam for public use and the Khas for private use by royalty.
+The inn was initially built by Akbar and planned by Mughal architect Hafiz Rakhna.
 It was rebuilt by Mughal Emperor Shah Jahan along the Mughal military road between Delhi and Lahore.
-The Royal couple used to stay here in the old building complex while going to and coming back from Lahore.
-Later on, some additions were made to this monument by Mughal Emperor Jahangir.
+The Royal couple stayed in the old building complex while going to and coming back from Lahore.
+Later on, some additions were made to the structure by Mughal Emperor Jahangir.

-Aam Khas Bagh complex
+Complex

-The complex was famous for a perfect air-conditioning system called Sarad Khana.
+The complex was famous for an air conditioning system called Sarad Khana.
 The Sheesh Mahal of the Daulat-Khana-e-Khas, the hamam and the tank had unique methods of heating water.
 The palace compound also had a set of fountains.
 Water for the fountains was drawn from a huge well nearby and circulated through underground conduits.
-A beautiful garden and the nursery are being maintained.
-It is a Mughal type garden.
-The old complex, which has archaeological value, is being maintained by the Archaeological Survey of India.
+A Mughal type garden and nursery are maintained.
+The complex, which has archaeological value, is being maintained by the Archaeological Survey of India.
 The area was maintained until a few years ago.
 The buildings which are in worst condition include Daulat Khana Khas, Sard Khana and Shahi Hamaam.
 Lack of upkeep has ruined these buildings.

 The complex also has an orchard spread over 11 acres of land.
 The orchard has mango, pear and guava plantations and some trees are more than 70 years old.